foopgp/foopgp-hugowebsite/content/english/blog/2026-07-01-onak-foopgp.md

 - **Every UID has its signature list expanded.** A `sig 0xFE13… Jean-Jacques B.` under `<jjbrucker@foopgp.org>` means "Jean-Jacques has self-certified this identity".
 A `rev` prefix means the signature has been revoked since.
 - **Every link is clickable.** Each signer KeyID resolves to the signer's key.
 Three clicks and you have followed a chain of trust.

-## Under the hood: what we cleaned up
+## Under the hood: what we put in place

 Alongside the rendering, we tightened security.
 A public keyserver is a regular target — flood attacks, WoT poisoning, malformed packets.
 The build we ship applies five hardenings partly borrowed from the IETF draft [`draft-dkg-openpgp-abuse-resistant-keystore`](https://datatracker.ietf.org/doc/draft-dkg-openpgp-abuse-resistant-keystore/):